-Photography is in the eye of the beholder.
+Photography Taxi Driver Cabby says it’s in the eye of the beholder.
 Now even though the original saying is somewhat different, I will use it as a metaphor for this article.

 My passion was always to be a better photographer, and, there were two ways to achieve my goal.
 Self-taught, or learn from the best, “New York Institution for Photography.”
 I signed up and the rest was history.
 I never did accomplish professional status but there were many things I learned from that course.

-This article is not about the Institute with the 5-star rating.
+This article is not about the Institute with a 5-star rating.
 It’s about what they said in the very first lesson that changed my way of thinking. https://www.nyip.edu/

 Now through all fairness, that was many years back, but after all these years, one thing still rings in the back of my mind.
 When taking those award-winning photos, it’s not necessarily the most expensive camera that’s making you a “Rembrandt in Photography.”
 It’s the person behind the camera.

 The most important part of the whole course was that you could see beauty everywhere.
 It’s all around; all you have to do is “LOOK AND SEE!”
 That was worth the entire cost of the course.